TamerTas/kubernetes/docs/proposals/config_data.md

 ### Dynamic Configuration

 Any long-running system has mutating specification over time.
-In order to facilitate this functionality, ``ConfigData`` will be versioned and updates will automatically made available to the container (downward API).
+In order to facilitate this functionality, ``ConfigData`` will be versioned and updates will automatically made available to the container.

 ``resourceVersion`` (Found in ``ObjectMetadata``) of the ``ConfigData`` object will be updated by the API server every time the object is modified.
 After an update, modifications will be made visible to the consumer container.
 If the consumer uses the ``Data`` pairs only for initialization or during starting process, A rolling-update might be necessary to update the components.

-It is then the consumer component's responsibility to make use of the updated data once it is made visible (or perform a rolling-update on consumers of that object).
+It is then the consumer component's responsibility to make use of the updated data once it is made visible (or perform a rolling-update on consumers of that object.
+This is especially true if ``ConfigData`` is injected as environment variables.
+Dynamic configuration with environment variables is out of scope).

 ### Advantages

 * Reusable across different components.
 * Easy distribution through the API server.
+* Persistent configuration information through API versioning.
 * Ability to use ``Kubernetes`` authentication and security policies with configuration objects.
 * By leveraging the power of ``/watch`` API along with the new resource, we can change component configurations dynamically.
 * Layer of abstraction that gets rid of the global state currently used for command-line flags and environment variables.

-### API Resource
+## API Resource

-A new resource for ``ConfigData`` will be added to the API:
+A new resource for ``ConfigData`` will be added to the ``Extentions`` API Group:

 ```go
 	type ConfigData struct {